Guest Artist: Dr. Christopher Marks

 Music by J.S.
 Bach and Joseph Jongen, along with a truly fascinating offering of rarely-heard masterworks.
 Marks is a native of Greenville, North Carolina, and currently the Professor of Organ at the University of Nebraska, Lincoln.

-Lecture on the Organ Music of Seth Bingham: Date and time TBA.
+Lecture on the Organ Music of Seth Bingham: September 27, 2014, 10 am, St. Paul's Episcopal Church.
 Contact Prof. Scanlon for details.

 Visiting Artist: Dr. Ann Labounsky

 Dr. Labounsky will teach lessons and masterclasses for ECU Organ Students.

 Organ Spooktacular: Our annual, family friendly Halloween concert.
 October 31, 2014, 6:30 pm.
 St. Paul's Episcopal Church.